pelithne/sre-agent-hackathon/exercises/part2-troubleshooting.md

 ### 3. Understand Logging Levels

-Some issues log at DEBUG level and won't appear in standard queries:
-- High CPU from background threads
-- Slow request processing delays
-- Connection leak tracking
+Some chaos faults have minimal or no logging:
+- **Memory leak**: INFO level when started ("Initializing request cache manager"), DEBUG level during operation
+- **CPU spike**: INFO level thread start/stop messages, but the actual CPU burn is silent
+- **Slow responses**: Completely silent - no logging of the artificial delay
+- **Connection leak**: Silent during leak, INFO level on cleanup
+- **Data corruption**: Silent - no application logs
+- **Random errors**: ERROR level logs for each failed request

-This mirrors real-world scenarios where not all issues are explicitly logged.
+This mirrors real-world scenarios where not all issues are explicitly logged at levels visible to standard monitoring.

 ### 3. Ask About Real-World Equivalents